appuio/ops-techlab/labs/335_add_new_node_and_master.md

 ...

 ```
-Like in lab 3.2.2 we need to run an Ansible playbook to prepare the new node for the Openshift installation.
+Like in lab 3.2.2 we need to run an Ansible playbook to prepare the new node for the OpenShift installation.
 - Enable the required Repos:
   - rhel-7-server-rpms
   - rhel-7-server-extras-rpms